 Walk c417 Base Brown, Great Gable and Kirk Fell from Honister Hause

-This 9 mile, Grade 7 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Honister Pass & will take about 7½ hrs to complete.
+This 9 mile, Grade 7 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Honister Pass & will take you about 7½ hrs to complete.

 Download Walk PDF Icon